almas-syed05/youtube_downloader/README.md

 ## ⚠️ Important Note

 YouTube frequently updates their API, which can temporarily break the direct download feature.

-If you encounter errors like "could not find decipher function", please use the **alternative download websites** provided in the app:
+**This app uses the latest version directly from GitHub** (not pub.dev) to get cipher fixes faster.
+However, if you still encounter errors like "could not find decipher function", please use the **alternative download websites** provided in the app:
 - [yt1s.com](https://www.yt1s.com)
 - [y2mate.com](https://www.y2mate.com)
 - [ytmp3.cc](https://ytmp3.cc)